 Stockpots are so important because they are incredibly versatile tools.
 They prepare great soups and stews.
 Instead of having to make several small batches of soup in your smaller pots, you can make one giant batch that can feed an entire household and still have leftovers for tomorrow’s lunch.
-Do you know how to make bone broth for soups?
-Find out how here.

 What to look for when purchasing a stock pot

 Cooking 101 tells us that the first thing we should be looking at when purchasing any cooking tool is what kind of material it is made out of.
 And in the case of a stockpot, you should be looking for a stainless steel version.
 A high-quality stainless steel is very important here – the last thing you want is for your pot to warp or begin to discolor because it isn’t capable of withstanding prolonged exposure to heat.

 The next thing you should look at is the size of the pot itself.
 I’m a proponent of the 12-quart versions because it offers all the room you’ll ever need, and if you don’t need that much space, then you don’t have to use it.
 But having the option available is always nice.

 Now that we have the 2 most important things to look for in stockpots, let’s go over some of my favorite products.